milesmcc/personal-1/PORTFOLIO.md

 ## Achievements

 #### Tianjin RoboCup Invitational under [World Intelligence Congress](http://info.wicongress.org/en), 2019
-Personally invited by Tsinghua University (Chinese No. 1 university) to represent the United States in an international robotics competition held in Tianjin, China, from May 15th to May 19th.
+I was personally invited by Tsinghua University (Chinese No. 1 university) to represent the United States in an international robotics competition held in Tianjin, China, from May 15th to May 19th.
 My trip was fully sponsored by the Chinese government and included funding to bring my parents and another team member from Phillips Academy.
 We were the only representatives of the United States at the invitational.
+There, I was invited to contribute to the expansion of CoSpace Robotics to the United States in order to bring accessible computer science education to students from underprivileged backgrounds, starting in Providence, RI, and later expanding to the rest of the United States.

 #### Hackathons and Programming Competitions
 - [**HackExeter**](http://www.hackexeter.com/) (Spring 2019): won "Developer's Award" in the annual hackathon hosted at Phillips Exeter Academy.